 SeaSalt Charters, Provincetown, Cape Cod

 Welcome to SeaSalt Charters, the latest Cape Cod seagoing adventure with the Avellar family, founders of the Dolphin Fleet and Whale Watching on Cape Cod, New England, and the entire East Coast.
-We are proud to announce we will continue to take out trips for the upcoming summer season of 2015, officially starting sometime in May, offering private whale watching and fishing charters.
+We are proud to announce we will continue to take out trips for the upcoming season of 2016, officially starting on Friday April 29, offering private whale watching and fishing charters.
 SeaSalt Charters operates off of the Dolphin Fleet dock in Provincetown, MA, in Cape Cod.

 (Brand new, this summer, we are also offering Split Charter or Public Whale Watches, the maximum number of guests will still be 6.
 However, for those of you with only 2 or 3 people in your group you can now share the boat with another group, making it much more affordable.)
 Private Whale watches are still our number one seller, and are still available for 1 to 6 people.